All Collections

 2.2 Participation Eligibility

 2.2.1 Age.
-Each player must be 13 to 18 years of age.
+Each player must be 13 years of age or older.

 2.2.2 Competitive Eligibility.
 Each player must have a PlayVS account and an active game account in the esport in which they will be competing.
 Each player must be eligible to play with no current suspensions or bans issued by PlayVS League Officials or the game's Publisher.
 Players may only play on the account connected to their PlayVS settings.